I have decided to join BTSA on an adventure! How do I reserve a space?

 How many people will I be traveling with?

 Our maximum group is usually twelve people.
 This group size allows us to visit remote villages and sites by private van and to interact on a personal level with the artisans of these locales.
-Occasionally the groups are smaller, and travelers often remark that it’s like traveling with a bunch of friends!
+Occasionally the groups are smaller.
+Travelers often remark that it’s like traveling with a bunch of friends!

 What will the weather be like?
 What clothes should I bring?

-Once your deposit is paid, you will receive detailed information about the weather, what to take, background information on the culture of the country or countries to be visited, etc. After reading this material, e-mail or phone us with any additional questions.
+Once your deposit is paid, you will receive a reading list, detailed information about the weather, foods, textiles, what to take, background information on the culture of the country or countries to be visited, etc. After reading this material carefully, e-mail or phone us with any additional questions.